 The main question we worked with is: 'How suitable is porcine pericardium, decellularized with supercritical CO_2 , as a material for an ascending aortic prosthesis?'
-With our experiments we proved that porcine pericardium can withstand repetitive stress for two hours and the thickness remains the same under physiological pressures.
-However, it becomes thinner under supraphysiological pressures, indicating that further research is required to determine the importance of the consequences (Recommendations, page 12).
-Pericardium seems to fulfill the Windkessel function in a better way than Dacron, so this is a promising outcome.
+With our experiments we proved that porcine pericardium can withstand and the under physiological pressures.

+it becomes supraphysiological pressures, indicating that further research is required to determine the importance of the consequences (Recommendations, page 12).
+Pericardium seems to is a promising outcome.
 In addition, tensile strength has proven to be sufficient and porcine pericardium, decellularized with supercritical CO_2 , does not evoke unwanted reactions in the human body.
 In short, porcine pericardium, decellularized using supercritical CO_2 , is a promising material and we strongly recommend to do more research to prove whether it can be used as a prosthesis for the ascending aorta.